 Students will receive their residence hall and roommate assignments in late July.
 Students do not select their residence hall or roommate the first year; assignments are made based on students’ responses to their Housing and Dining Application.

 The Family Educational Rights and Privacy Act of 1974 (FERPA) is a federal law which is designed to protect the privacy of students’ educational records.
 Higher education institutions generally must withhold such information from parents and other family/close friends.
 Wake Forest may only release information if we have on file a signed FERPA release form.
 If the student has not signed a FERPA release form, the University generally cannot release the information.
 If the student signs, both mid-term and final grades are mailed via US mail to the address the student provides on their FERPA form.

 Are there opportunities to meet with other first-year families and Wake Forest representatives before Fall enrollment?

 Receptions for new students will be held across the country at which you will have the opportunity to meet other incoming first-year students and families, as well as current Wake Forest students and staff who are there to answer any of your questions.
 Receptions are typically held from late June through early August.
 You may attend the reception that is most convenient, but pre-registration is required so we have an accurate count of attendees.
-A list of these receptions will be available in early June on the New Student Receptions page.
+A list of these receptions will be available in late May or early June on the New Student Receptions page.
 Note that receptions are added throughout the summer, so check back periodically to see if there are new receptions close to your area.